 There are many to whom I owe my appreciation and thanks, beginning with my first Swahili teachers at Duquesne University and finally with colleagues and friends in East Africa and elsewhere.

 At Duquesne Frs.
 Joseph Varga C.S.Sp. and Alfons Loogman, C.S.Sp, Mwalimu Peter Kyara and Mwalimu Sultani George Patrick Kunambi introduced me to the wonders of the language in the early ’60s.
 Little did I know then that one day I would be working intensely on translating Swahili poetry and plumbing its lexical depths.
-Then I had very mundane and practical objectives that would have led me away from academia.
+Then, I had mundane and practical objectives that would have led me away from academia.

 My teaching of Swahili both in Tanzania from 1965 to1968 at the Maryknoll Language School in Musoma, and in the states at UCLA from 1973 to my retirement in 2005 was directed to the practical: developing practical teaching materials and teaching students who wanted proficiency in speaking, reading, and writing the language.
 Their interest and mine in literature was defined by those same goals.
 The texts assigned in our intermediate and advanced classes focused on modern authors, e.g. Shabaan Robert, E. Kezilahabi, Adam Shafi Adam, and others too numerous to mention.
 Poetry, except short passages and song lyrics, was never part of the curriculum.
 It was only when one of my students, now Dr. Joyce Boss, then a Ph.D. candidate in Comparative Literature, wanted to begin studying the thematic content of poetry that I realized we had very few tools for students to even begin reading poems such as Mwana Kupona.
 The main problems were vocabulary and grammar along with an unfamiliarity, at that time, of the non-Standard variants of Swahili that so much early poetry was written in.
 So thanks to Joyce for sparking my interest in the genre.